samikama/CPCargo/README.md

 # CPCargo
-A simple package to upload DL checkpoints to remote storage
+A simple package to upload DL checkpoints to remote storage periodically.
+TODO add README